Raising girls today is not the straightforward business it once was.

 Most of these books will be available in libraries and bookshops.
 You can also buy most of them online - with free postage - from the Book Depository.

-This book, like Michael's other books, is a small-format, easy-to-read book, written with humour and loads of insights into what's going on with teen girls today.
-There is plenty of good, commonsense advice to keep parents on the right track and to reassure them.
+Having said that, I've included this book because it's a small-format, easy-to-read book, written with humour and loads of insights into what's going on with teen girls today.

-This book is quite long and a bit heavy going at times but stick with it.
+This book is quite long and a bit heavy going at times but I think it's worth sticking with.
 It offers amazing insights into the world of girls - how they choose their best friends, how they express their anger, their boundaries with boys, and their relationships with parents.

 My daughter started high school in 2010 and I read this book at the beginning of the year.
 I found it fascinating.